 Three exams will be given; they will each cover approximately one-third of the course material.
-Each exam is worth 20% of your grade.
-There is no final exam.
-The exams will consist of multiple-choice questions.
-I will provide all equations needed, etc. with the exam questions.
+Each exam will count as 20% of your grade.
+There is no final exam; the last exam will be similar in nature to the others, not cumulative.
+The exams will all consist of multiple-choice questions.
+I will provide any equations needed, etc. with the exam questions.